 one US dollar.

-the Brexit referendum result, the pound has fallen at least
+After the Brexit referendum result, the pound fell in value by

-world currencies, meaning that Britain has suddenly got quite a bit
+world currencies, meaning that Britain got quite a

 Coins are used for units up to the value of

 £2.
 Banknotes start at £5.